russoedu/logmoon/README.md

 >The location of the [W3C-formatted HTTP access log](https://www.w3.org/Daemon/User/Config/Logging.html).
 >
->*Default value is /tmp/access.log.* (The location from where the log file will be consumed in real time).
+>*Default value is /tmp/access.log.* (The location from where the log file will be consumed in real-time).

 ### 4. ```LOGMOON_OUTPUT_LOCATION``` (file location)